hv-devsecops/devsecops-assets/README.md

 HV DevSecOps Assets - Public Repository

-This repo contains a number of non-critical third-party assets to support our internal tools.
+This repo contains a number of third-party assets to support our internal tools.
+It is mostly images that can be referenced by URL without authentication for our GitOps mechanisms.
 Nothing in this repository is secretive by nature.
-It is mostly images that can be referenced by URL without authentication.